Resolvent-based modeling of turbulent jet noise: Results

 possesses the lowest uncertainty.
 These values for the two jets and three azimuthal wavenumbers are shown in figure \ref{fig:Spectra_Fits}.
 For the $M_j = 1.5$ jet, we see that the forcing amplitudes for $m=0$ and $m=1$ fall upon lines of constant slope for the most acoustically significant frequency ranges, $St = 0.1-0.8$.
 The $m=2$ data similarly collapse to a line of constant slope, however, the trend is not as clear.
 Similar observations also hold for the $M_j = 0.9$ jet.
 We also stress that these curves depend on both the data and the resolvent gains, $\Sigma$.
 Including the gains is crucial to collapsing the observed trends.

 We now look to fit the data with simple curves of the form,

 For the nonzero azimuthal wavenumbers, the data represent the sum of both the clockwise ($m$) and counter-clockwise ($-m$) directions about the round jet, such that $a_{m}$ represents $a_{+m} + a_{-m}$, or $2 a_{+m}$, since $a_{+m} \approx a_{-m}$, as either rotation about the jet is of equal probability.
 The exponent, $b_{m}$ is unaffected by this symmetry.
-Figure \ref{fig:Spectra_Fits} provides the lines of best fit, where the fits are computed over the acoustically relevant region of $St = 0.13-0.7$ for the $M_j = 1.5$ and $St=0.22-1$ for the $M_j = 0.9$.
-We find the difference in the frequency ranges by adjusting the Strouhal number by Mach number, $St_{0.9} = St_{1.5} \times 1.5/0.9$, meaning each range is associated with the same range of acoustic Strouhal number, $St_{c_\infty}$.
+Figure \ref{fig:Spectra_Fits} provides the lines of best fit, where the fits are computed over the region of $St = 0.13-0.7$ for the $M_j = 1.5$ and $St=0.22-1$ for the $M_j = 0.9$. \ethan{This choice of low-frequency cutoff is a compromise between keeping the analysis as complete and general as possible, while accounting for the finite computational domain where low-frequency modes are not fully captured within the streamwise extent of the domain, giving the observed plateau in forcing energy.
+The choice is further justified by noting that the low frequency cutoffs for each case may be related} by adjusting the Strouhal number by Mach number, $St_{0.9} = St_{1.5} \times 1.5/0.9$, meaning each range is associated with the same range of acoustic Strouhal number, $St_{c_\infty}$.
 The upper bound for the $M_j=0.9$ case extends to $St = 1.17$, however, we cap the upper bound to $St=1$ as done throughout this manuscript.

-Table \ref{tab:Fits} provides the fit coefficients for each jet and azimuthal wavenumber.
+Table \ref{tab:Fits} provides the \ethan{fitted} coefficients for each jet and azimuthal wavenumber.
 At present, we do not have any physical interpretations of these fits, other than the obvious fact that the power law gives an expected decrease in energy as frequency increases (and thus the length scales of the structures decrease).
 We suspect we may find similar curves via projection of the resolvent forcing modes with the turbulent kinetic energy or other mean-flow quantities, but leave this for future work.

 To determine how well such curves predict the data, we use the fitted curves to compute,